gaehlerm/SoftwareEngineering/README.md

 // https://www.testim.io/blog/test-automation-benefits/

 Tests are not only important to write correct code.
 They are equally important to improve the code you write.
+At least if you embrace them and you are not just testing for the sake of it.

 ## Unit tests